Prof-Greatfellow/MADS-Capstone/README.md

 1. Correctly install the packages as enumerated in the *requirements.txt* of each folder;

-2. Download the dataset from [here]()(!!请更新) (which contains both our original and cleaned data), unzip it and put it under the *assets/*  folder.
+2. Download the dataset from [here](https://drive.google.com/file/d/1lB5yFMmiCVX0BPEh8EkUF4j3B2eE42JP/view?usp=sharing) (which contains both our original and cleaned data), unzip it and put it under the [./assets](./assets)  folder.

-3. Run the desired notebook in Google Colab (Pro preferred), if you are prompted to do so at the beginning of the notebook.
+3. Run the desired notebook in Google Colab (Pro preferred), if you see this line at the beginning of the notebook: "**Google Colab Required.
+Google Colab Pro Preferred.**".

 # A. Tweet Preprocessing